-The latest decision supports priorities to maintain employee health, as well as the safety of visitors.
-It also furthers efforts to create better consistency and more opportunities for longer-term planning in conjunction with decisions happening at the state, county and local levels.
+The decision to extend current operations supports efforts to maintain employee health, as well as the safety of visitors.
+It is also intended to provide ongoing stability as fluctuations in COVID-19 cases and adjustments at the state, county and local levels continue.

 The city will continue to provide most services by phone or online, including housing and business resources, mediation and culturally-specific services, building permits and applications, utility billing and more.
 Library programs, city events, meetings, and other activities are happening virtually.

-The city has also initiated in person-visits by appointment for passports and court services with distancing and other safeguards in place.
-Beaverton City Library is also offering contactless curbside pickup service and computer access at the main library, and book drops at the main library and the Murray Scholls branch are open to receive returns.
+The city has also initiated in-person visits for passports by appointment and some court and library services with distancing and other safeguards in place.
+Beaverton City Library is offering contactless curbside pickup service and book returns at both the main library and Murray Scholls branch, and computer access at the main library.

-The extension is subject to change depending on circumstances.
+The extension of remote services is subject to change depending on circumstances.
 Beaverton’s Emergency Declaration will continue to be extended bi-weekly as required in response to COVID-19.

 Visit www.BeavertonOregon.gov/coronavirus for the latest information on available city services, virtual meetings, upcoming events, and other activities.